Chatsworth Apartments

-The Chatsworth Suites is an dormitory located in Midtown Detroit, Michigan, within the campus of Wayne State University.
+The Chatsworth Suites is a dormitory located in Midtown Detroit, Michigan, within the campus of Wayne State University.
 It was listed on the National Register of Historic Places in 1986.

 Description

 The Chatsworth Suites is a nine-story, L-shaped apartment building, built of reinforced concrete with tan-colored brick and tile.
 It included an underground parking garage with a sixty-five car capacity – an uncommon feature at the time.

 The facade of the Chatsworth is divided into three horizontal sections: a heavier base consisting of the first two floors, a center section of floors 3–8, and the capping of the ninth floor.
 The first two floors are designed with decorative elements, including white stone at the ground level, orangish tiles, balustrades on the second-story windows, and a clearly defined bracketed cornice above the second floor.
 The main facade includes three strong vertical bays in the main section (floors 3–8) which stand out as columns.
 Gothic-shaped arches top the ninth-story windows, as well as the second-story windows.

 Currently, the inside of the building is split into several suite style rooms per a floor, with students having a small personal room, a shared living space, and a restroom.